 Free checks.
 Plenty of SoFi Money account holders will forgo physical checks altogether, but those that need them can request checks for free.

 There isn’t much not to like about SoFi Money™, to be honest.
-But there are a few areas where we think other banks do it better.
-Although, considering the few fees SoFi charges, plus the relatively high APY it offers, some of these shortcomings might be fine to overlook, depending on how you use your account.
+But there are a few areas where we think taking a closer look at the fine print is necessary.
+Although, considering that SoFi doesn’t charge any fees, plus the relatively high APY it offers, some of the items in the fine print might be okay to overlook, depending on how you use your account.